How to Obtain a Free Birth Certificate, driver’s license, ID, or driver’s education in Texas: Instructions and the Law

 - Get this form completed by your school counselor (or if you are in a shelter or program for youth experiencing homelessness, someone at the program can complete the form).

-- Mail those two forms with a copy of your ID* (click here to see what IDs are accepted) to this address.
+- Mail those two forms with a copy of your ID (see here for ID requirements) to this address.
 Or bring the forms to a local office with your ID and turn them in right there.

 - Fill out this application form.